bnlrnz/nixos-pi4/README.md

-# Building a NixOS SD Card/USB image for a Raspberry Pi 4
+# Building a NixOS SD Card/USB image for a Raspberry Pi 4 + remote rebuild/deployment
-# + remote deployment

 0. Host setup in `configuration.nix` (if your host has another architecture (e.g. x86_64) than the raspberry pi)